can2334/WhatsAi/README.md

 ## Usage

-PrimonProto uses handlers to trigger commands.
+WhatsAi uses handlers to trigger commands.
 The default handlers are ".", "/", and "!".
 You can customize these in the `database.json` file.
 For example, to use the "!alive" command, send "!alive" in a WhatsApp chat where the bot is present.

 **Command List:**  Use `!menu` (or your chosen handler + "menu") to see a complete list of available commands and their descriptions within WhatsApp.
 You can also use `!menu <command>` to get specific help for a single command.